 Personal Expense - You will need to take some extra money to cover drinks, laundry and souvenirs, plus any additional sightseeing that may be offered to you.
+Based on the advice of previous customers an approximate amount of NZ\$250.00 per person, per week should be sufficient; however, for those that cannott resist a bargain or may wish to participate in all of the optional excursions, consider allocating a higher amount.

-Optional Tours - May be offered in each city you visit during your tour.
-These are not included in the standard itinerary and will only be available if time permits and if seats are available.
+Optional tours may be offered in each city you visit during your tour at an additional cost.
+These are not included in the standard itinerary and will only be available if time permits.
+Each option will be arranged locally by your National Escort/Local Guide.